Top adviser to Puerto Rico governor resigns, 'in no way pressured'

-(Reuters) - Elias Sanchez, a trusted adviser to Puerto Rican Governor Ricardo Rossello and the governor’s liaison to Puerto Rico’s financial oversight board, said on Thursday he has resigned from his post.
+NEW YORK (Reuters) - Elias Sanchez, Governor Ricardo Rosselló’s liaison to Puerto Rico’s financial oversight board who has been criticized over his financial disclosures, resigned on Thursday.

-Sanchez, who was effectively the face of the Puerto Rican government on issues concerning the island’s massive debt restructuring, said in an interview that he wanted to focus on opportunities in the field of law.
-Sanchez is a lawyer by trade.
+Sanchez, a trusted adviser to Rosselló who was effectively the face of the Puerto Rican government on issues concerning the U.S. territory's massive debt restructuring, said in an interview that he wanted to focus on opportunities in the field of law.

+Rossello appointed Christian Sobrino Vega, president of Puerto Rico's Government Development Bank (GDB), as Sanchez's replacement on the board.
+In a statement, the governor called Sobrino "instrumental in the success of our administration."

+Puerto Rico is in a historic economic crisis, with $72 billion in debt it cannot repay, a 45 percent poverty rate, and insolvent public pensions.
+Its finances are under the oversight of a federal board that has been given the task of helping the island craft and follow a blueprint for its fiscal turnaround.

 "Right now I’m evaluating every alternative that I might have," in Puerto Rico and Central and South America, Sanchez said in a phone interview on Thursday morning.

-Puerto Rico is in a historic economic crisis, with $72 billion in debt it cannot repay, a 45 percent poverty rate, and insolvent public pensions.
-Its finances are under the oversight of a federal board, given the task of helping the island craft and follow a blueprint for its fiscal turnaround.

-As Rossello’s liaison to the board, Sanchez had become a favorite target of investors unhappy with potential cuts to debt repayment.

 Sanchez insists the decision to resign was his alone.
-"In no way was I pressured by anyone," he said.
+"In no way was I pressured by anyone," he said, adding that while he may have come under attack, he is "very comfortable with everything" he did on the board to represent the best interests of the people of Puerto Rico.

-"There’s always going to be people who, whenever they want to channel a feeling they have, they do it in the form of an attack, but I’m very comfortable with everything I did on the board, which was being a voice representing the best interests of the people of Puerto Rico," Sanchez said.

-In a statement issued in Spanish, Governor Rossello praised Sanchez’s “great professional skills.”
+In a statement issued in Spanish, Rossello praised Sanchez’s “great professional skills.”

-“I wish to thank [Sanchez] for his willingness to serve Puerto Rico, his commitment to our administration and, on a personal level, our respect and esteem,” Rossello said.
+“I wish to thank (Sanchez) for his willingness to serve Puerto Rico, his commitment to our administration and, on a personal level, our respect and esteem,” Rossello said.

 As a non-voting member on the board, Sanchez did not have a direct role in board decisions.
-However, he acted as the governor's eyes, ears and voice on the board, helping the governor form positions on financial matters, and communicating them to the board and the public.
+However, he acted as the governor's eyes, ears and voice on the board, helping him form positions on financial matters, and communicating them to the board and the public.

+Jose Carrion, the chairman of the oversight board, said Sanchez "was always available, committed and dedicated to represent with determination the governor’s postures before the Board."

-Sanchez said no decision has been made on a replacement as Rossello's liaison, a choice he said was the governor's alone.
-The position is unpaid, and Sanchez was technically not a government employee.
+The liaison position is unpaid, and Sanchez was technically not a government employee.

+A spokesman for the governor said Sobrino will continue as president of the GDB, the island's now-defunct fiscal agent, which is being wound down as part of a liquidation agreement with creditors.

+Sobrino, a lawyer, worked as a compliance officer for drug company AbbVie before his appointment to the GDB last December.

-In May, the U.S. territory filed the largest bankruptcy in U.S. municipal history, sparking hard-fought litigation between the board and Puerto Rico’s creditors over the fates of the island’s agencies and the loans that back them.
+In May, Puerto Rico filed the largest bankruptcy in U.S. municipal history, sparking hard-fought litigation between the board and Puerto Rico’s creditors over the fates of the island’s agencies and the loans that back them.

 The oversight board, created under the federal 2016 Puerto Rico rescue law dubbed PROMESA, certified a turnaround blueprint for Puerto Rico in March.